noahehall/theBookOfNoah/aws_developer.md

     - however the resources they create & use are NOT FREE
   2. what does ARN stand for?
     - amazon resource name
+  3. are all services provided in all regions?
+    - no, so choose your regions wisely